Acute Respiratory Distress Syndrome (ARDS)

 In addition to bloodwork, doctors may order X-rays and a CT scan of the patient’s chest.
 These images allow doctors to see signs of fluid accumulation in the lungs.

-In some cases, a doctor may recommend additional tests, including an electrocardiogram (a test to check the heart's rhythm and electrical activity) to rule out heart conditions that might mimic ARDS symptoms, or a bronchoscopy, a test in which a small tube equipped with a camera is inserted into the lungs allowing for a clear view of lung tissues.
+In some cases, a doctor may recommend additional tests, including an electrocardiogram (a test to check the heart's rhythm and electrical activity) to rule out heart conditions that might mimic ARDS symptoms.
+They may also order a bronchoscopy, a test in which a small tube equipped with a camera is inserted into the lungs allowing for a clear view of lung tissues.

 What is the treatment for ARDS?